Lee15946/AWSInAction/Developer/AWS Elastic Beanstalk.md

 ### Elastic Beanstalk - Traffic Splitting

 - Canary Testing
-- New application version is deployed to a temporary ASG with the same capacity
+- New application versioyed to a temporary ASG with the same capacity
 - A small % of traffic is sent to the temporary ASG for a configurable amount of time
 - Deployment health is monitored
 - If there's a deployment failure, this triggers an automated rollback (very quick)